daveiator/craiyon-discord/README.md

  Should this infringe on any legal rights, please let me know!

  ## TODOS:

+- [ ] Fix docker issues.
+The bot runs fine on the parent os, but inside a docker-container the requwest-builder seems to crash the instance at: `let client = client.build()?;`.
+Client being: `reqwest::ClientBuilder::new();`

 - [ ] Deploy official bot
 - [ ] Add documentation